min2ha/ukwa-site/content/target/48435/index.en.md

   "start_date": "2017-01-18T09:00:00Z"
 }

-# Storify: Angus Macleod Lecture - The Place of Gaelic in Modern Scotland (with image, tweets) · LornaMCampbell

 John Swinney, Deputy First Minister and Cabinet Secretary for Education and Skills, delivered the Angus Macleod Lecture in Stornoway as part of the 2016 Royal National Mòd.